joamag/boytacean/frontends/sdl/README.md

 #### Build SDL in Windows

-For windows the vcpk based SDL building is simpler:
+For windows the vcpkg based SDL building is simpler:

 ```bash
 cargo install cargo-vcpkg
 cargo build
 ```

-Make sure that the current Rust in use is msvc based using:
+Make sure that the current Rust in use is MSVC based using:

 ```bash
 rustup default stable-msvc